Hotel Indigo Edinburgh – Princes Street, an IHG Hotel

 What do you get when you mix one of our favourite restaurants in the city with a beautiful new boutique hotel and top it all off with one of the best views in Edinburgh?
-Well you have a mach made in heaven of course, which is exactly what new Hotel Indigo on Princes Street has managed to achieve since it opened late last year and TLE went along recently to test out a room for the night.
+Well, you have a match made in heaven of course, which is exactly what the new Hotel Indigo on Princes Street has managed to achieve since it opened late last year and TLE went along recently to test out a room for the night.

-If you read TLE you will know we love and highly recommend destination restaurant Twenty Princes Street and Juniper, if you haven’t been it’s definitely work visiting.
-So we were delighted to hear about the opening of Hotel Indigo Princes Street which is a 64 bedroom boutique hotel that sits above 20 Princess Street restaurant and completes the multi-million pound refurbishment of what was the Royal British Hotel on Princes Street.
+If you read TLE you will know we love and highly recommend destination restaurants Twenty Princes Street and Juniper, if you haven’t been it’s definitely worth visiting.
+So we were delighted to hear about the opening of Hotel Indigo Princes Street which is a 64-bedroom boutique hotel that sits above 20 Princess Street restaurant and completes the multi-million-pound refurbishment of what was the Royal British Hotel on Princes Street.

 Location